sscansan/genomics_and_GWAS_tutorials/README.md

 <small>The MDS plot visualizes genetic relationships among 4,653 individuals
 from 169 goat breeds.
-Genetic distances were computed using PLINK to generate the kinship matrix, and MDS analysis was conducted with the `cmdscale` function based on genotyping data from 49,953 SNPs.
+Genetic distances were computed using PLINK to generate the distance matrix, and MDS analysis was conducted with the `cmdscale` function based on genotyping data from 49,953 SNPs.
 Each point represents a goat, and spatial arrangement reflects genetic dissimilarities.
 This exploratory analysis offers insights into genetic diversity, population structure, and relatedness.